KFC 'giant' chicken sign angers people in Cambridgeshire town

 One resident said: "My neighbour is right next door, and she can see the colonel's face from every room."

-A spokesman for the franchise operating the restaurant said: "We hope to resolve the situation soon."'Neon at night'
+A spokesman for the franchise operating the restaurant said: "We hope to resolve the situation soon."

 Don Burr, who lives nearby, said: "The man on the sign - Colonel Sanders - is looking at me all day.
 When I come up the garden he's still looking at me.